Digiex/MagicCarpet/README.md

 We use maven to handle our dependencies.

 * Install [Maven 2 or 3](http://maven.apache.org/download.html)
-* Check out this repo and: `mvn clean compile jar:jar`
+* Check out this repo and: `mvn clean compile package`